zianhu7/projects/README.md

       (x y z) indicating the age of z is NOT between those of x and y.
 I employ a reduction to 3SAT, a canonical NP-complete problem, then use a SAT solver combined with simulated annealing as a heuristic to solve the problem up to inputs of size 400.
-      I also explore the use of local search optimization to improve starting state performance.
+      I also explore the use of local search methods to improve/optimize starting state performance.